The RACGP PEP Specialist Pathway

 • Certified copy of advanced training certificate

-• Certified copy of English language test
+• Certified copy of English language test (if applicable)

 • You will need to complete International Criminal History Checks (ICHCs) for every country you have lived in for 6 months or more since your 18th birthday